Conservative philosopher Roger Scruton dies at 75

 Looking back on his life in December, Scruton wrote in the Spectator magazine that “coming close to death you begin to know what life means, and what it means is gratitude.”

+British Prime Minister Boris Johnson tweeted: “We have lost the greatest modern conservative thinker – who not only had the guts to say what he thought but said it beautifully.”

-U.K. Treasury chief Sajid Javid tweeted that he was “sad to hear of Sir Roger Scruton’s passing.
-From his support for freedom fighters in Eastern Europe to his immense intellectual contribution to conservatism in the West, he made a unique contribution to public life.”
+U.K. Treasury chief Sajid Javid said that “from his support for freedom fighters in Eastern Europe to his immense intellectual contribution to conservatism in the West, he made a unique contribution to public life.”

 Historian Timothy Garton Ash said Scruton was “a man of extraordinary intellect, learning and humor, a great supporter of central European dissidents, and the kind of provocative — sometimes outrageous — conservative thinker that a truly liberal society should be glad to have challenging it”.